Post Summary: First-Come, First-Serve Camping

-The number of campsites in campground can vary greatly.
-When you are hunting a first come first serve camp site where possible pick the larger campground.
+The number of campsites in the campground can vary greatly.
+When you are hunting a first come first serve campsite where possible pick the larger campground.
 The more spaces in the campground and the better your chances to snag a site.

 Death Valley National Park has 631 first come first serve campsites across 8 campgrounds.
 They range in size from Emigrant campground with 10 sites to Sunset Campground with 270 sites.
 When I was visiting Death Valley, Emigrant was my first choice, but I knew it was unlikely there would be space as I was arriving late at night.
 I wouldn’t have drive out of my way to check Emigrant but since it was on the way I checked.
 It was full.
 I found space that first night in Stovepipe Wells Campground (190 sites).

 Be Flexible and Adapt

 When you drive into a campground, take a look at it.
-Does it look like its super full?
+Does it look like it’s super full?
 How many spaces are open at the entrance?
-Are there a line of cars in-front of you?
+Is there a line of cars in front of you?
 Does it feel like they are looking for a site or are they heading to their campsite?

 If it feels like the campsite is full and there are lots of people looking for a campsite, this is not the moment to be picky about your site.
 TAKE the first site you can find.
-If its really awful and are not solo, drop one person off to hold the site and then drive around to see if you can locate a better site.
+If it’s really awful and you are not solo, drop one person off to hold the site and then drive around to see if you can locate a better site.

 If you are solo or no better site is available, pay for one night, and the following more.
 See if another site opens up that is better.

 Remember, any campsite is better than no campsite.

 When you are first come first serve camping, ALWAYS have a Plan B and maybe a Plan C. It is always possible that you will NOT get a first-come, first-serve camping site.
 So you need to have a Plan B.